 Black History Committee

-The 2019 HCC Black History Scholarship Fundraiser
+Record-setting profit earned from sold-out 2019 HCC Black History Scholarship Gala

 A fundraising tradition